 After a lifetime of adventure and travel, Chelsie and her family have opted for a slower pace and settled down on some acreage in south Fayetteville.
 She spends her free time gardening, bird-watching, baking, shuttling between doctors appointments, and, most importantly, spending time with her family.

-Jen has over 15 years of experience in the corporate world working as a business analyst for a software company (though she likes to think she's semi retired these days) she has a BBA degree in marketing from the University of Georgia, loves paperwork, highlighters, and spreadsheets, and is thrilled to have an opportunity to use her analytical brain with the Southside Support family.
-She's been part of the Southside Support Network for awhile and now a part of the team.
+Jen has over 15 years of experience in the corporate world working as a business analyst for a software company.
+Though she likes to think she's semi retired these days, she has a BBA degree in marketing from the University of Georgia, loves paperwork, highlighters, and spreadsheets, and is thrilled to have an opportunity to use her analytical brain with the Southside Support family.
+She's been part of the Southside Support Network for some time and is now a part of the team.

 Kara Fecteau is a senior at The Georgia Institute of Technology who plans to graduate with honors in Spring 2022 with a Bachelor of Science in Public Policy.
 Kara is a Georgia native who graduated from Fayette County High School in 2018 and studied Anthropology at Georgia State University before discovering her interest in policy.
 Kara is passionate about social policy and hopes to use her degree to create equitable solutions for underserved communities.
 Kara is currently serving as a Policy Intern at Southside Support, where she assists in grant research, administrative support, and outreach.
 Through her time at Southside, she hopes to gain experience with policy advocacy, research, and non-profit management.
 Kara is excited to contribute to Southside’s mission of education and accessibility as an intern.
 Kara currently resides in Midtown, Atlanta, and spends her free time caring for her plants, traveling, visiting with friends, and working towards completing her degree.